 - Tours of the Building, to explain some of the town’s fascinating social history.

-- ‘In the Ballroom’ – a monthly social group with talks, games and tea, coffee and cake.
+- ‘In the Ballroom’ – a monthly social group with talks, activities, a quiz and tea, coffee and cake.

 - Help in the Visitor Information Centre – we assist at busy times of year.

 - Research: finding local stories and past court cases at the Records Office to be posted on our website or for dramatic reconstructions.

 - Special projects – In 2018, the centenary of The Armistice, we researched the stories behind the 358 names from WWI on the war memorial and launched a special website about Warwick in the Great War.
 In 2020, the names from WW2 were researched and added to the website, and 14 servicemen whose names were missing from the memorial were added on two new plaques, in a ceremony on the centenary of the memorial’s unveiling. www.warwickwarmemorial.org.uk